 Religious Liberty, Conscience Exemptions for Everything

-Why not include law in the picture?
+Why not include immigration law in the picture?

-“You shall the stranger, for you were a stranger in the land of Egypt.”
+“You shall love the stranger, for you were a stranger in the land of Egypt.”
 This is not an isolated Biblical line: it is repeated no less than 36 times (really) in the Bible.
-So synagogues, churches, and mosques (musn't forget mosques) should just make it clear that they should not have to obey law: they will hire or provide services to anyone and everyone regardless of .
-Any attempts by any law enforcement agency to prosecute them or in any way harass or deport immigrants who are part of their religious communities violates their of conscience to include them (not to mention their rights to freely associate).
+So synagogues, churches, and mosques (musn’t forget mosques) should just make it clear that they should not have to obey immigration law: they will hire or provide services to anyone and everyone regardless of immigration status.
+Any attempts by any law enforcement agency to prosecute them or in any way harass or deport immigrants who are part of their religious communities violates their freedom of conscience to include them (not to mention their rights to freely associate).

 I think that both of these authors are offering these suggestions more as tongue-in-cheek parodies than as serious policy considerations.
 This is not to denigrate in any way the importance or depths of the religious beliefs of any of these groups, including the anti-contraceptive crowd.
-I believe that what is being legitimately mocked is an immature insistence that religious liberty, at least for their own particular group, requires absolute unchecked .
+I believe that what is being legitimately mocked is an immature insistence that religious liberty, at least for their own particular group, requires absolute unchecked freedom.
 This is a fiction in the real world.
 The legitimate questions asked by these bloggers have taken us just far enough down the road of logic to see the absurd conclusions that must be drawn if such logic is taken to its nth degree.

 As with all freedoms, religious freedoms must be balanced with other freedoms.
-This will never make everybody completely happy, and fortunately, will not make anybody all-powerful, with infinite, absolute, unchecked .
-That sounds like the kind of freedom reserved for God anyways, and you'd think that religious folks could respect that, even insist upon it.
+This will never make everybody completely happy, and fortunately, will not make anybody all-powerful, with infinite, absolute, unchecked freedom.
+That sounds like the kind of freedom reserved for God anyways, and you’d think that religious folks could respect that, even insist upon it.

-The bottom line: if we are going to live by God's , we will need to fight for our liberties and rights, and real grace is not cheap, it has a cost; if it didn't, it wouldn't be worth much now would it?
+The bottom line: if we are going to live by God’s grace, we will need to fight for our liberties and rights, and real grace is not cheap, it has a cost; if it didn’t, it wouldn’t be worth much now would it?

 This entry was posted in Health, News, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.